autobot433/movie-site/README.md

 - Save movies and shows to a watchlist
 - Get personalized recommendations
 - View posters, genres, release dates, and descriptions
+- Redirect to youtube to watch trailers
+- Short form style "feed" to get movie recommendations

 ## Tech Stack